 Many women over 60 are sexually active, and there are many who would like to be.
 Because of the negative stigma associated with sex for seniors, they suppress their desires.
 This is to avoid the judgement of others.

 These “others” are probably much younger.
 They don’t want to think about anyone older than them, especially their parents or grand-parents, having sex.
 Remember when we were teens and the idea of our parents ‘doing it’ was just awful!
 It was creepy and something we quickly put out of our thoughts.

-A terrific Netflix show called Grace and Frankie that focuses on senior sexuality.
-The storyline centers on the importance of accepting our sexuality, whether gay or straight, before it’s too late.
+The terrific Netflix show Grace and Frankie focuses on senior sexuality.
+The storyline, as you probably know, centers on the importance of accepting our sexuality, whether gay or straight, before it’s too late.
 The episodes explore sexual pleasure and same-sex relationships.
 It also talks about making ‘lube’ for older women and selling personal massagers.
-This innovative and provocative series is opening up sexual doors for boomers.
+This innovative and provocative series has opened up sexual doors for boomers.
 It’s giving us the green light to explore and acknowledge our sexuality.

 Here are 7 reasons why we need to explore and acknowledge our sexuality over 60: